 To combat part of that financial hit, and to support stay-local measures to slow the spread of the coronavirus, in August Oregon State Parks started charging out-of-state visitors a 30 percent surcharge on new camping reservations.

-The change is meant to be temporary, as is the current 30-day advance booking window for reservations, instead of the usual nine months that would have planners like Stewart marking their calendars in the fall for summer bookings.
+The change is meant to be temporary, as is the 30-day advance booking window for reservations, instead of the usual nine months that would have planners like Stewart marking their calendars in the fall for summer bookings.
+(Update: as of January 14, 2021, state parks reservations can be made up to six months in advance.)
 Havel explains the main reason they’re allowing reservations only 30 days in advance is to protect themselves against potentially thousands more refunds.

 “We’re going to revisit that 30-day advance window in November,” he says.
 “What we’ve been waiting for is some sign of stability, a sense of confidence that there isn’t going to be another widespread shutdown.”